What Does it Take to Be a Zoologist and Wildlife Biologist?

 Types of Zoologist and Wildlife Biologist

-In 2016, there was an estimated number of 19,400 jobs in the United States for Zoologist and Wildlife Biologist.
+In the United States, there were 19,400 jobs for Zoologist and Wildlife Biologist in 2016.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Zoologist and Wildlife Biologist by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+There will be an estimated 1,900 positions for Zoologist & Wildlife Biologist per year.

 The states with the most job growth for Zoologist & Wildlife Biologist are Indiana, Utah, and Washington.
 Watch out if you plan on working in Kansas, Alaska, or Tennessee.
 These states have the worst job growth for this type of profession.